coralproject/design/README.md

 ## User Research
 #### Interviews
 Qualitative data gathered over the past year from exploratory conversations with more than 300 people in over 175 organizations from more than 25 countries.

-Task focused follow up interviews are currently being planned for our first product.
+Task-focused follow-up interviews are currently being planned for our first product.

 #### Needs Analysis
 Needs analysis based on interviews from the exploratory research phase.
 [Trello board](https://trello.com/b/Dhrb4D74/coral-s-needs-public) with needs by role.

 #### Feature brainstorm